Sudden unintended acceleration: Toyota

 One of those vehicles, a 2009 ES 350, was given as a loaner car to California Highway Patrol officer Mark Saylor on August 28, 2009.
-Saylor and his wife, daughter, and brother-in-law were driving on highway 125 in San Diego, California, when their car accelerated out of control and crashed into an embankment, killing everyone in the car.
+Saylor and his wife, daughter, and brother-in-law were driving on State Route 125 in San Diego, California, when their car accelerated out of control and crashed into an embankment, killing everyone in the car.
 This crash gained nationwide news coverage due to a recorded 911 call from Chris Lastrella, Saylor's brother-in-law.
-In the moments before the crash, Lastrella could be heard telling the operator that the accelerator was stuck and that the brakes wouldn't work.
+In the moments before the crash, Lastrella told the operator that the accelerator was stuck and that the brakes would not work.

-That exact car had experienced the same problem when Frank Bernard had driven it as a loaner car a few days earlier.
+The same car had experienced the same problem when Frank Bernard had driven it as a loaner car a few days earlier.
 Bernard told investigators that he was accelerating to get past a merging truck when the accelerator pedal jammed into the floor mat and remained there when he took his foot off the pedal.
 Bernard was able to slow the car down to 50–60 mph with the brakes, but was only able to bring the car to a complete stop after putting the car in neutral.

-After this accident, Toyota conducted seven recalls related to unintended acceleration from September 2009 to March 2010.
+After this incident, Toyota conducted seven recalls related to unintended acceleration from September 2009 to March 2010.
 These recalls amounted to approximately 10 million vehicles and mostly switched out all-weather mats and carpet covers that had the potential to cause pedal entrapment.
-At this point there was little evidence that there was ever any defect in the Electronic Throttle Control System (ETCS) that was installed in Toyota cars after 2002, despite requests to the NHTSA to investigate it, and Toyota announced that the root cause of sudden acceleration had been addressed.
+At this time, there was little evidence that there was ever any defect in the Electronic Throttle Control System (ETCS) that was installed in Toyota cars after 2002, despite requests to the NHTSA to investigate it, and Toyota announced that the root cause of sudden acceleration had been addressed.

 The Department of Transportation reported in 2011 that the only causes for SUA were pedal misapplication and wrong mats.
 Most complaints came after the Toyota recall.
 The cars' event data recorders showed application of accelerator pedal and no application of brake pedal.
 NASA was unable to replicate engine control failure.